shubhanshu786/learning/README.md

 # learning
-Some of Machine Learning work
+Some of Machine Learning work.